Project Info

 The family space is arranged at the center of the site.

-Distance among rooms and curved spaces provide adequate privacy.
+The distance between rooms and curved spaces provides adequate privacy.

-Each rooms are indistinctly connected to each other via central space.
+Each room is indistinctly connected to each other via central space.

 That indistinct connection is the key concept of this house, expressing the spatial relationship (not on/off relationship) among the rooms.